Constructive analysis of the Navier-Stokes equation: Main theorem

 ad 3 ii): Next we construct the functions $r^l_i$ for $1\leq i\leq n$.
 We want to define constants $C^0_r, C^1_r, C_r$ which are independent of the time step number $l$ and such that for all $l\geq 1$

 holds, where the norms are defined as above with respect to the domain $D^{\tau}_l=(l-1,l]\times {\mathbb R}^n$.
 Furthermore we want to ensure linear growth of the intergal magnitude for the function $\mathbf{r}^l$ (see below).
-At the first time step $l=1$ we have defined $\mathbf{r}^1\equiv 0$.
+At the first time step $l=1$ we have defined $\phi^{r,1}_i\equiv 0$.
+We may also define $\phi^{1}_i=0$ for all $1\leq i\leq n$, and consider a local scheme as in the first step of this proof.
+In this case $\mathbf{r}^1=0$ (it is a matter of taste wether we define a nontrivial consumption function $\phi^l_i$ at the first time step $l=1$).
 For $l\geq 2$ the functions $r^l_i$ are defined by the Cauchy problem (\ref{Navlerayrrholdefrl}).
 Note that the right side is evaluated at $\tau=l-1$.
 We rewrite (\ref{Navlerayrrholdefrl}) in the form

 where

 This is a linear parabolic equation for $\mathbf{r}^l$ which can be solved.
 Furthermore, the solution has a representation in terms of the fundamental solution $\Gamma^l_r$ of the equation

 which allows us to analyze the growth of $\mathbf{r}^l$.
 We have